-There is something magical about wearing your newborn in a ring sling, for the first time.
-Watching them sleep safely while getting to keep them close.
-Feeling their weight resting on you, snuggled up in the sling.
-Smelling that amazing baby smell.
-It’s a piece of perfection.
+There is something magical about wearing your newborn in a ring sling for the first time, watching them sleep while getting to keep them close.
+Feeling their weight resting on you, snuggled up.
+Smelling that fantastic baby smell.
+It's a piece of perfection.

 Here are our top tips for how to use a ring sling with your newborn:

-- Place baby in the ring sling when they are happy and content.
+Place baby in the carrier when they are happy and content.

-- Once in the ring sling, ensure you can easily see baby’s airway, at all times, that they are close enough for you to kiss their head, and that their spine and neck are both well supported.
+Once in the ring sling, ensure you can see the baby's airway at all times, that they are close enough for you to kiss their head, and that their spine and neck are well supported.

-- For more tips, check out our ring sling tutorials on IGTV, here!
+For more tips, check out our baby carrier tutorials here!

-Here are some answers to our most frequently asked questions about how to use ring sling with a newborn.
+Here are answers to our most frequently asked questions about how to use a ring sling with a newborn.

-Which ring sling carry is best for newborns: legs in or legs out?
+Which ring sling carry is best for newborns: legs in or out?

 What is the weight requirement for a newborn?

 All of our ring slings are safety tested for use with infants and toddlers weighing 8 to 35 pounds.
-If you would like to use your ring sling before your baby is 8 pounds, seek advice from your healthcare provider!
+If you want to use your ring sling before your baby is 8 pounds, seek advice from your healthcare provider!

 Which ring sling fabric is best for a newborn?